1arush/deepfake-detection-using-perceptual-hashes/noise/README.md

 and storing the hamming distances in a csv file for further manipulations
 - The code 'noising.scala' does the same as the aforementioned python version, but it makes use of the Scala program.
 It then writes hamming distances to a similar csv.
+- The code 'noise_plots.ipynb' is used to make all the related plots, including plots for individual images as well as averages.

 Note : The csv files for gaussian and uniform noise have been separated for simplification.